-A team comprising of the Organic Research Centre, the Woodland Trust, the Soil Association, and Abacus Agriculture has been commissioned by Defra to undertake the Agroforestry Elm Test project, to provide information to government on preferred farmer payment mechanisms and advice and guidance options for the delivery of agroforestry post-Brexit.
+A team comprising the Organic Research Centre, the Woodland Trust, the Soil Association, and Abacus Agriculture has been funded by Defra to undertake the Agroforestry Elm Test project, to provide information to government on preferred farmer payment mechanisms and advice and guidance options for the delivery of agroforestry post-Brexit.

 The first output from this study is a systematic review to determine "Incentives and disincentives to the adoption of agroforestry by UK farmers".
-The report is available at XXXX.
-Within this ten influential surveys and reviews on farmer attitudes to agroforestry, published over the last 10 years, were examined and 35 potential incentives/disincentives to adoption were extracted.
+View the review here.